 (BONUS) Search Page (15 pts)

-The Search page allows both users and guests to filter fruits by their name.
+The search page allows both logged-in users and guests to filter fruits by their name.
 It contains an input field and, upon submitting a query, a list of all matching fruits.
-Check if the field is filled before you send the request.
-If it isn't filled show an alert message.
+Check if the field is filled before the user sends the request.
+If it isn't filled, show an alert message.